 “We believe in the importance of both respect for the natural world and sustainability.
 That’s why we’ve actively supported and partnered with leading organic authorities since our founding in 1996.
 Our product ingredients and claims are reviewed and approved for organic growing, which not only gives you the confidence that you are using clean products but it holds us to the highest standards in the industry.
 Unfortunately, the use of the term organic is not federally regulated in very many categories beyond food and fiber products.
-Therefore, unless a product is reviewed by a legitimate third-party you may be just getting a product labeled organic.“ – Jim Olin, Coast of Maine President and CEO
+Therefore, unless a product is reviewed by a legitimate third-party you may be just getting a product labeled organic.“

 For Coast of Maine we have our products reviewed by one or more of the following non-profit standards organizations.